inab/execution-process-metrics-collector/README.md

-# execution-process-metrics-collector
+# Execution Process Metrics Collector

-A python program and a set of bash scripts to monitor, collect, and visualize metrics of a given Linux process or command line, and its descendants.
+A set of python programs and a set of bash scripts to monitor, collect, and digest metrics of a given Linux process or command line, and its descendants.

+These programs have been initially developed for ELIXIR STEERS.

 ## Files created and values collected by `process-metrics-collector.py`